 Low DPTs accurately measure the very low differential pressure of a critical room space pressure relative to the adjacent space pressure, usually an adjacent corridor or anteroom.

-The differential pressure gradient is used to prevent airborne infections or contaminants from moving from a protected space to contaminated space, or vice versa.
-Critical care environments are characterized by their extremely
+The differential pressure gradient is used to prevent airborne infections or contaminants from moving from a protected space to a contaminated space, or vice versa.
+Their extremely low-pressure measurement characterizes critical care environments

 Piezoresistive Pressure Sensors